Airwallex

 Global Treasury: This tool combines Airwallex’s Global Accounts and Payouts solutions.
 With it, customers can collect, store, and disburse funds internationally using Airwallex’s multi-currency wallet.
 Below are the features included in Global Treasury:

 Banking-as-a-service (BaaS): This tool allows users to embed global banking capabilities into their products.
-These include Airwallex’s Global Account, Card Issuing, and Payouts solutions.
-Additionally, users can extend lines of credit to their customers, assess customers’ creditworthiness on an ongoing basis and set up programmatic debt collection.
+These include Airwallex’s Global Account, Card Issuing, and Payout solutions.
+Additionally, users can extend lines of credit to their customers, assess customers’ creditworthiness on an ongoing basis, and set up programmatic debt collection.

 Market